 OBJECTIVES & EXPECTED RESULTS

 The objectives of this study are to; 1.
 Quantify vegetation dynamics following low-intensity ground fire a. in the soil seed bank AND b. in vegetation composition by percent cover of major functional types.
 2. Propose methods to improve management for conservation of these rare ecosystem subtypes while the debate about their origins lingers.
-The greater question is, how has the low-intensity ground fire affected vegetation dynamics and are there practices that could be gleaned from this disturbance?
+The greater question is, how has the low-intensity ground fire affected vegetation dynamics and are there management practices that could be gleaned from this disturbance?
 We expect that there is little to no decrease in the cover of Rubus spp., likely there will be a slight increase in blackberry cover following slight scarification from the ground fire.

 METHODS